GoogleカレンダーとZoomの連携イメージ

 By integrating Google Calendar and Zoom, you can streamline various tasks related to meeting setup.

-We will introduce some practical examples, so why not find a template that suits your work and try automating it right away?
+Below are some practical examples to get you started.
+So, find a template that suits you and try automating it today!

 Automatically Create Zoom Meetings When Scheduling in Google Calendar

 First, let's introduce the basic integration method.
-When an event is created in Google Calendar, a Zoom meeting is automatically created at that time.
-This eliminates the need to manually set up meetings by opening Zoom, significantly reducing the time spent on scheduling adjustments.
+When an event is created in Google Calendar, a Zoom meeting is automatically created at the same time.
+This eliminates the need to manually set up meetings on each platform separately, significantly reducing the time spent on scheduling.

 Automatically Create Zoom Meetings When Creating Google Calendar Events Under Specific Conditions

-It is possible to automate the creation of Zoom meetings more flexibly, based on information included in Google Calendar events (such as title, participants, time, etc.), and only when specific conditions are met.
+It’s possible to automate the creation of Zoom meetings more flexibly, based on the information included in your Google Calendar (such as title, participants, time, etc.), and only when specific conditions are met.

-In addition to creating a Zoom meeting, it is also possible to automatically notify participants of the meeting information via email.
+In addition to creating a Zoom meeting, it’s also possible to automatically notify participants of the meeting information via email.

 This is useful when you want to send an email with detailed meeting information or an agenda, separate from the Google Calendar invitation feature, allowing you to smoothly deliver information to participants while preventing any sharing omissions of the meeting URL.

-It is also possible to automate event registration in Google Calendar and Zoom meeting creation starting from tools other than Google Calendar.
+It’s also possible to automate event registration in Google Calendar and Zoom meeting creation using tools outside Google Calendar.

-For example, integrating automatic meeting setup based on input content from inquiry or reservation forms, or specific emails received, can be expected to be utilized in a wide range of scenarios such as reception work and customer support.
+For example, integrating automatic meeting setup based on the content from inquiry or reservation forms, or specific emails could be used in a whole range of scenarios including reception work and customer support.

 Let's Create a Flow to Automatically Schedule Zoom Meetings When Creating Events in Google Calendar

-In this example, we will introduce the process of creating a flow where "when an event is created in Google Calendar, a Zoom meeting is automatically scheduled and the meeting URL is added to the event."
-By simply adding an event to Google Calendar, a convenient flow is completed where everything from creating a Zoom meeting to appending the URL to the calendar is done automatically.
+In this example, we’ll introduce the process of creating a flow to ensure that when an event is created in Google Calendar, a Zoom meeting is automatically scheduled, and the meeting URL is added to the event.
+By simply adding an event to Google Calendar, a convenient flow is created where everything from creating a Zoom meeting to appending the URL to the calendar is done automatically.

-If you do not yet have a Yoom account, please issue one from this registration form.
+If you don’t have a Yoom account, please sign up using this registration form.

 [What is Yoom]